blookewoost/bnl/README.md

 ```

 These objects should prove useful for writing some pretty solid networking code.
 Of course, there's always room for improvement!
-and one more thing, the RawSocket... this is my personal favorite.
+and one more thing, the RawSocket...
 Hoping to go into a little more detail about that one.

 ```c++